colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 ### Exposing your state machine object

-Now, to try out your code, you'll try interacting with your Four-In-A-Row state machine with the browser.
+Now, to try out your code, you'll interact with your Four-In-A-Row state machine in your browser.

 First, you'll need to expose the object so that the browser's console can access it.
 One way you can do this is by adding an instance of the `FourInARowGame` class to the `window` object.
 Let's do that right now.
 Replace the contents of `src/index.js` with the following: